-If you have ever been on a road trip, you’ll know that making a packing list for a road trip is as important as mapping out the road trip itinerary.
-It doesn’t matter where you’re planning your road trip, from scenic coastal drives to cross-country journeys. or how long you’re planning to go, there are essentials that should be on your road trip packing list.
-Here’s our road trip checklist to help you pack.
+If you have ever been on a road trip, you’ll know that making a road trip packing list is as important as mapping out your itinerary.
+It doesn’t matter where you’re planning your road trip, from scenic coastal drives to cross-country journeys. or how long you’re planning to go, there are some road trip essentials you need to take with you.

 ROAD TRIP PACKING LIST GUIDE